swentel/indieweb/README.md

-# Indieweb integration for Drupal 8
+# IndieWeb integration for Drupal 8

 ## About this module.

-Integrates the philosophy of Indieweb in your Drupal website.
+Integrates the philosophy of IndieWeb in your Drupal website.
-For more information about indieweb, see https://indieweb.org/.
+For more information about IndieWeb, see https://indieweb.org/.

 Current functionality: